teerev/hofstadter-miu-puzzle/README.md

-# hofstadter-miu-puzzle
+## hofstadter-miu-puzzle

-An unsophisticated exploration of Hofstadter's impossible MIU puzzle from Godel, Escher, Bach
+An unsophisticated exploration of Hofstadter's impossible MIU puzzle from Gödel, Escher, Bach.

-All guidance on using the code is in the notebook ***mu.ipynb***
+All guidance on using the code is in the notebook ***mu.ipynb***.